The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 A cross-section of a sheared arcade can be observed in projection above the limb as a quiescent dark coronal cavity situated at the base of a helmet streamer \citep{Gibson2006, Jain2025}.
 Cavities are surrounded by bright streamer material and sometimes contain a prominence in their center \citep{Low1996, Marque2004}.
 As cavities show the locations of a simpler pre-eruptive magnetic configuration \citep[e.g.][]{Bak2013, Rachmeler2013}, understanding their structure and dynamics before and during eruptions is crucial for solving the CME initiation problem \citep{Gibson2015}.

 Cavities are typically visible below 1.6~$R_\odot$, so their observations with space coronagraphs are rare.
-Due to its seamless field of view from 1.099 to 3~$R_\odot$, high cadence and unprecedented straylight rejection, ASPIICS will be an ideal instrument to investigate coronal cavities and their evolution into CMEs.
-Inversion of ASPIICS polarization brightness measurements will provide densities inside and outside cavities \citep{Fuller2009}.
-The Fe~XIV images will be used to characterize the thermal state of the cavity plasma and ambient streamer material.
-The He~I D$_3$ passband will be used to image the morphology and dynamics of the prominence material often found inside the cavity \citep{Heinzel2008}.
-Properties of cavities, prominences inside of them and ambient streamer material derived by ASPIICS will be analyzed to understand their dynamics and relation to eruptions \citep{Song2025}, as well as the mass balance in the corona and in CMEs.
+Due to its seamless field of view from 1.099 to 3~$R_\odot$, high cadence and unprecedented straylight rejection, ASPIICS is an ideal instrument to investigate coronal cavities and their evolution into CMEs.
+Inversion of ASPIICS polarization brightness measurements can provide densities inside and outside cavities \citep{Fuller2009}.
+The Fe~XIV images can be used to characterize the thermal state of the cavity plasma and ambient streamer material.
+The He~I D$_3$ passband can be used to image the morphology and dynamics of the prominence material often found inside the cavity \citep{Heinzel2008}.
+Properties of cavities, prominences inside of them and ambient streamer material derived by ASPIICS can be analyzed to understand their dynamics and relation to eruptions \citep{Song2025}, as well as the mass balance in the corona and in CMEs.